 For men in Western societies, this game is so diversionary we die from it.
 In many countries, suicide is the biggest killer of men under the age of 45, and three quarters of all deaths by suicide in the UK are male (ONS).
-Men have higher cancer mortality rates in all forms of cancer that affect both men and women, and much of this is to do with men’s under-use of healthcare services.
-In terms of those taking their own lives, a major cause is that the male wrappings are dominated by stories where men are overwhelmingly reliant on one other person—often a non-male partner; conventionally a “wife”—for all of their emotional support.
+Men have higher cancer mortality rates in all forms of cancer that affect both men and women, often due to men’s under-utilization of healthcare services.
+In terms of those taking their own lives, a major cause is that the male wrappings are dominated by stories where men are overwhelmingly reliant on one other person—often a non-male partner; conventionally a “wife”—for all of their emotional support; when that relationship breaks down, men in their midlife have no other safety net.
 The stories in the wrapping educate men on the socially constructed narrative we call masculinity: in this context, that it is “masculine” not to ask for help or develop emotional bonds with other men.
-Men’s attempts to live up to what the UK charity The Samaritans call a ‘gold standard’ of male experience, which “prizes power, control and invincibility” (Samaritans) is a major factor in why men fail to learn how to process emotions, refuse to attend a cancer screening, and, critically for this chapter, consume certain kinds of foods (such as meat) and eschew others (such as “effeminate” or vegan foods).
+Men’s attempts to live up to what the UK charity The Samaritans call a “gold standard” of male experience, which “prizes power, control and invincibility” (Samaritans) is a major factor in why men fail to learn how to process emotions, refuse to get a cancer screening, and, critically for this chapter, consume certain kinds of foods (such as meat) and eschew others (such as “effeminate” or vegan foods).

 Women’s wrappings similarly educate and train women in the socially constructed narrative we call femininity.
 For women, in many cultures, this training includes the practice of submissive roles in relationships with men, the wearing of certain kinds of clothing and face paints, and, as with men, to consume certain kinds of foods and eschew others.
 The social, economic, health, and safety consequences for women are deleterious, evidenced in too many ways to capture here but including: gender pay gaps, domestic abuse, sexual violence and rape, forced marriage, genital mutilation, and lack of access to political and economic leadership.
-These are lives lived on alert to both the micro and macro aggressions and micro and macro inequalities (Sue 2010) that structure the unjust and unequal ways in which those identifying and living as men and women experience life differently.
+These are lives lived on alert to both the micro and macro aggressions and micro and macro inequalities (Sue) that structure the unjust and unequal ways in which those identifying and living as men and women experience life differently.

 For the majority of our modern history in Western countries, there have been only two recognized parcels which you could legally handle.
-This has changed to a certain degree, incorporating parcels that begin to offer alternative narratives to the cis-gendered binary of masculine/feminine.
+This limitation has changed to a certain degree, incorporating parcels that begin to offer alternative narratives to the cis-gendered binary of masculine/feminine.
 However, it is often difficult to handle these packages, and when seen in public domains, their handlers are often treated with fear, discrimination and violence.
-The package most of us are handed at birth—and earlier—remains wrapped in the dominant gender stories.
+The package most of us are handed at birth—and earlier—remains wrapped in dominant gender stories.
 The securing of identities and privileges that these gender stories shore up are threatened by other non-binary scripts.
+These gender stories are also implicated in how we explore ethical animal rights orientations at the heart of vegan praxis; and so, this chapter sets out to understand the different psychological and practical categories through which masculine, feminine and non-binary identities are constructed in relation to vegan practices, particularly around food, and especially those food products derived from the exploitation of animals.
 For an in-depth exploration of queer theory and veganism, see Quinn (Ch.
 24), and for a deeper unpacking of the role played by the film and television in these constructions see Stewart and Cole (Ch.
 29), for media see Estok (Ch.
 30), for advertising see Trauth (Ch.
 31) and for social media see Aguilera-Carnerero (Ch.
 32).